sel0nidas/WebsocketVideoCom/README.md

 ## Demo
 Live demo can be tried [here](https://remotevideocontroller.onrender.com) You must install the chrome extension to try it on netflix
+> (Extension is not published yet, soon maybe :) )